-QT 5 applications offer very good support.
-GTK 3 applications can currenly only scale their interfaces using an integer factor, which is annoying when you need an 1.5× factor.
+Qt 5 applications offer very good support.
+GTK 3 applications can currently only scale their interfaces using an integer factor, which is annoying when you need a 1.5× factor.
 GTK 2 applications will only scale the text and there are still many of them—notably Gimp.
 For more details, have a look at the dedicated page on ArchWiki.
-Beyond X11, Wayland is able to provide per-monitor scaling and to scale applications without HiDPI support.
+Beyond X11, Wayland can provide per-monitor scaling6 and to scale applications without HiDPI support.

 In conclusion, today’s situation still depends heavily on the applications you run.
-As I spend most of my time in a VTE terminal, in Emacs and in Firefox, I am mostly happy with the result.
+As I spend most of my time in a VTE terminal, Emacs and, Firefox, I am mostly happy with the result.

 Compared to my previous setup, the number of pixels is quadrupled.
 The card is using 4-lane links over PCI 3.0 which translates to a bandwidth of 25 Gbits/s.
 This barely allows the transfer of 7680×2160 pixels at 60 Hz using 24-bit colors.
 Also, the use of DDR4 for such a graphic card is seen as a cheap move. ↩︎

 To detect changes, Chromium watches for RandR events.
 They may be caught before XSettings variables are updated. ↩︎